Lesson types

 1. Write the lesson title in the designated field.

-2. Click "Edit" and enter your sentence in the "Sentence" field.
+2. Click "Edit text" and enter your sentence in the "Insert the sentence here" field.

-5. Add up to 3–4 incorrect options by typing each word, clicking "+", and using the bin icon to delete if needed.
+4. Add up to 3–4 incorrect options by typing each word, clicking "New option", and using the bin icon to delete if needed.

 Editing AI-generated Fill-the-Gap lesson